singlebrook/db_backup_rails/README.md

 ### Custom Directory

+**Please note that the default dir has changed in 1.0.0!**

-This defaults to using a directory at `[Rails.root]/../shared/backup`, which works well with Capistrano's standard directory structure.
+This defaults to using a directory at `[Rails.root]/../../shared/backup`, which works well with Capistrano's standard directory structure.
 You can override it by setting `BACKUP_DIR`.
 If `BACKUP_DIR` is relative, it will be relative to `Rails.root`.
 E.g.